gvdhoven/node-red-contrib-slide/README.md

 ![Sample config](https://github.com/gvdhoven/node-red-contrib-slide/blob/main/assets/readme/img/slide.conf.png?raw=true)

 As you can see, it contains a 'calibrate' button.
 Once you have entered the hostname and the devicecode, you can optionally click this button.
 This starts a custom calibration procedure:
-	* Closes the curtain
-	* Polls for a maximum of 30 seconds until the curtain stops moving
+	* Starts the calibration procedure and waits until the curtain stops moving
 	* Saves the 'closed' offset (this should be near the 1.0 range)
 	* Opens the curtain
-	* Polls for a maximum of 30 seconds until the curtain stops moving
 	* Saves the 'open' offset (this should be near the 0.0 range)
+	* Restores the curtain to the approximate position it was while calibration was initiated.

 This offset is then used on subsequent calls on the `slide.setposition` node, to more precisely determine the curtain position and to see if an actual call to the motor is even needed.